SEAN: Can’t talk, too much manga.

 MJ: I’m actually kind of interested in this, too.

 SEAN: Vertical gives us the 4th volume of Knights of Sidonia.
 What’s the chance they go back to the wacky harem comedy this time around?
 I’m guessing it’s more likely there will be body horror and space battles instead.
 But it’s good.
 I’m just being churlish.

 MICHELLE: But it’s creepy body horror of the best kind!
 I love Sidonia a lot.

 ANNA: I guess I am now two volumes behind on this series, but I look forward to getting caught up.
 I’m happy that Vertical is bringing over mecha manga like this and Gundam: The Origin.

-MELINDA: I *heart* Knights of Sidonia very much.
+MJ: I *heart* Knights of Sidonia very much.

 SEAN: And Viz.
 Bakuman comes to an end with its 20th volume, and has proven to at least be a slightly happier ride than Death Note.
 Certainly more people know about the workings of Jump now…